Folk, world music, crafts and traditional dance in Aucamville

 The festival takes care of its festival-goers with a "Refuge du Marguest'Ô" area offering a first-aid station, a breastfeeding/changing area, earplugs, noise-canceling headphones for children, and a secure zone.

-The Marguest'Ô Rural Art Festival confirms its return in spring 2026 to Aucamville, for a new edition of popular, artistic, and free celebration.
-True to its mission as an inclusive and participatory village festival, the event will once again offer concerts of contemporary and world music, creative workshops for children, a craft area, and local catering from 5 PM to 1 AM.
+The Marguest'Ô Rural Art Festival returns on Saturday, May 30, 2026 to Aucamville, in Tarn-et-Garonne, for a new edition of this popular, artistic, and entirely free festival.
+True to its vocation as an inclusive and participatory village festival, the event takes place outdoors in the village square, from 5 PM until 2 AM.

 Aucamville Village Square